Application Fee Waiver

 The Financial Aid Office can connect you with University and outside resources for funding graduate study, including:

 The Knight-Hennessy Scholars program is designed to build a multidisciplinary community of Stanford graduate students dedicated to finding creative solutions to the world's greatest challenges.
 The program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including the M.S. and Ph.D. in Electrical Engineering.
-To be considered, you must apply to Knight-Hennessy Scholars by September 27, 2017, and separately apply to the Electrical Engineering department.
+To be considered, you must apply to Knight-Hennessy Scholars and separately apply to the Electrical Engineering department.

 Departmental Financial Support